farbod2015/javascript/Extensions.md

 * **Code Spell Checker:** The goal of this spell checker is to help with catching common spelling errors while keeping the number of false positives low.

+* **markdownlint:** is a Visual Studio Code extension that includes a library of rules to encourage standards and consistency for Markdown files.